NebraLtd/Helium-Guides/docs/indoor-hotspot/quick-start.md

 Type in your Wi-Fi's network password then tap Connect and it should connect to your wi-fi network.

 **Step 7:** The app will then ask for you to set your hotspot's location.
+As part of your purchase price we cover the $40 activation fee and the first location assert fee of $10 (worth $50 in total).

+You can move device to another location, However every time you move your hotspot to a new location you will need to pay the $10 location assert fee again.

 ![Setting Hotspot Location](../media/screenshots/ios/hs-15.png  ':size=350')